kptdev/kpt/docs/apis_transformers.md

   - have an annotation 'kpt.dev/container: CONTAINER_NAME'

-  When 'kpt reconcile pkg/' is run, it will run instances of containers it finds from Transformers, passing in both the Transformer Resource to the container (via Env Var) and the full set of Resources in the package (via stdin).
-The Transformer writes out the new set of package resources to its stdout, and these are written back to the package.
+  When 'kpt reconcile pkg/' is run, it will run instances of containers it finds from Transformers, passing in both the Transformer Resource and the full set of Resources in the package to the container via stdin.
+The Transformer writes out the new set of package resources to stdout, and these are written back to the package.
-  Note: the container has the network disabled (loopback only), so it cannot fetch remote files.

   Transformers may be used to:
   - Generate new Resources from abstractions